Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Aggregation ?<br>
 If a class have an entity reference, it is known as Aggregation.

-What is Wrapper class in JAVA ?<br>
-The wrapper class in Java provides the mechanism to convert primitive into object and object into primitive.

 What is Recursion in JAVA ?<br>
 Recursion in java is a process in which a method calls itself continuously.
 A method in java that calls itself is called recursive method.